Last Updated on August 3rd, 2019

-Foundation makeup can make acne worse1, or help clear up blemished skin for good.
+Foundation makeup can make acne worse1, or it can help clear up blemished skin for good.
 It’s all in how you use it.
 This article explains what you need to know to use foundation on acne-prone skin.

 Foundation is the first layer of makeup applied to the skin after cleansing and moisturizer.
 The purpose of foundation is to provide an even layer to the skin.
-Foundation gives all the skin the same tone and texture, and provides a layer to which other cosmetics can adhere.
+Foundation gives all the skin the same tone and texture, and it provides a layer to which other cosmetics can adhere.